 The Office of Research & Sponsored Programs Administration (ORSPA):

-- Provides faculty access to the Collaborative Institutional Training Initiative (CITI) modules at: https://www.citiprogram.org/.
-Faculty members will be asked to choose the RCR module most relevant to their NSF sponsored research.
-The RCR course modules are: Biomedical Sciences, Engineering, Humanities, Physical Sciences, Research Administration, Social, Behavioral and Education (SBE) Sciences, and a Refresher Course.
+- Provides Principal Investigators access to the Collaborative Institutional Training Initiative (CITI) modules at: www.citiprogram.org/.
+Principal Investigators will be asked to choose the RCR module most relevant to their NSF sponsored research.
 Each module contains information and short quizzes on the areas identified by the Office of Science and Technology Policy as embodying the Responsible Conduct of Research: Authorship, Data Management, Mentoring, Peer Review, and Research Misconduct.
 Reviewing the instructional material and taking the quizzes can take up to 30 minutes for each area.
 The CITI-recommended passing grade for the module is 80%.

-- Notifies all faculty and principal investigators at the award hand off meeting that they must maintain an updated list of all undergraduate students, graduate students, and post-doctoral researchers performing research supported by those awards for the purpose of assuring that they receive RCR training.
-This listing applies to such personnel, whether paid, receiving credit or acting as volunteers working on the project.
+- Notifies all Principal Investigators at the award hand off meeting that they must maintain an updated list of all undergraduate students, graduate students, and post-doctoral researchers performing research supported by those awards for the purpose of assuring that they receive RCR training.
+This listing applies to such personnel, whether paid or not, receiving credit or acting as volunteers working on the project.

 - Maintains records showing compliance with this requirement.